Frequently Asked Questions

 Is it possible to get dismissed from the program?

 Yes.
 One program goal is to provide support to students who genuinely have an interest in becoming a successful student.
 If mentors or mentees engage in activities that may misrepresent the P.H.A.T.
-Kids Mentoring Program or Saint Augustine’s College, the student will be dismissed from the program.
+Kids Mentoring Program or any participating High School, College or University, the student will be dismissed from the program.

 When is the best time for me to sign up for the program?